List of Static Shock characters: Sharon Hawkins

-Sharon Hawkins (voiced by Michele Morgan) is Virgil's strong-willed and caring older sister who attends college, but still lives at home, and remains unaware of Virgil's activities as Static throughout the series.
+Sharon Hawkins (voiced by Michele Morgan) is Virgil's strong-willed and caring older sister who attends college, but still lives at home, and remains unaware of her brother's activities as Static throughout the series.
 Additionally, she volunteers at a hospital and works as counselor at the Freeman Community Center.
 Despite frequently arguing with Virgil, she still cares for him.